Why some cancers come back

 This page tells you about how cancer can sometimes come back after treatment.
 There is information about

-Cancer may come back some time after its initial treatment.
+Cancer might come back some time after the first treatment.
 This idea can be frightening.
 There are different reasons for why cancer might come back.
+These reasons are:

-One reason is that the original treatment did not get rid of all the cancer cells and those left behind grew into a new tumour.
-Another is that some cancer cells have spread to other parts of the body and started growing there to form a tumour.
+- the original treatment didn't get rid of all the cancer cells and those left behind grew into a new tumour

 Cancer can come back after surgery because: